bmomofoma/ESP32-Sensor-Interface/README.md

 * **Antenna Keep-Out:** There is a strict, cross-hatched keep-out zone on all layers around the ESP32’s PCB antenna.
 No copper, traces, or mounting screws can go near it, keeping the wireless signal strong.
 * **Lab Debugging Headers:** I exposed the $\text{I}^2\text{C}$ lines on header **J2** and the main serial UART lines on header **J3**.
 This makes it easy to clip on a logic analyzer or hook up a USB-to-UART bridge to watch terminal logs while writing firmware.
 * **Buttons & LEDs:** Included a reset button, a boot button, a green power LED, and a red status LED mapped to **GPIO3** for basic visual debugging.

----

-## About Me

-I'm **Benedict-Michael Omofoma**, an Electrical Engineering student at CSUN (Class of 2029) and a member of our campus IEEE chapter.
-My main goal is digital hardware design—specifically ASICs and FPGAs—and I'm really interested in how we can use HDLs to speed up processing for autonomous robotics.

-When I'm not in the engineering building, I'm usually hitting the gym, playing tabletop board games with friends, working through a daily crossword or Sudoku puzzle, or catching up on *Bleach* and *Black Clover*.

-* **Tech Skills:** Verilog, FPGA Architecture, KiCad (8/9), C/C++, Python, $\text{I}^2\text{C}$/SPI/UART, PCB Layout.
-* **Contact:** [Your Email] | [Your LinkedIn]